inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 |   :align: center                             |  |   :align: center                            |
 +----------------------------------------------+--+---------------------------------------------+

-These two simulations work completely separated form each other, meaning that they could also be run on different devices.
+These two simulations work completely separated from each other, meaning that they could also be run on different devices.
 However, for the sake of simplicity, during this showcase both are run on the same computer.
 As the names of the applications indicate, the